Akaion/Jupiter/README.md

 * If no memory protection constant is specified when allocating virtual memory, ExecuteReadWrite will be used.

-* Pattern scanning with a small pattern may take a long time depending on your CPU.
+* Pattern scanning with a small pattern may take a long time depending on the speed of your CPU.

 ----